Ranidaphobia – Fear of Frogs Phobia

 What Causes the Fear of Frogs?

+The specific cause of frog anxiety is unknown.
+It varies from one individual to another.
 Childhood experiences are strongly associated with phobia formation.
-You most probably had an awful experience with a frog when you were younger.
+You could have had had a frightening experience with a frog when you were young.
 Maybe a frog jumped into your food, and that was it.
-The events of that dreadful day made an indelible mark in your mind.
+The events of that dreadful day left an indelible mark in your mind.

 You could also have developed frog anxiety from learned behaviors.
 When younger, did you ever observe older siblings screaming and reacting to the sight of frogs?
 Perhaps you saw someone play a prank with a live frog and witnessed the hysterics that followed.